 The only time I would maybe consider letting them go outside is if they were older and well-behaved.
 I’d also make sure it was a fenced yard with no pool so I didn’t have to worry about anyone drowning.
 Chances are if they did fall in I wouldn’t be able to save them.
 It’s just another scenario of needing to understand what you’re capable of to ensure everyone’s safety.

 Picking up a child is sometimes an important part of babysitting.
 When not done correctly it can cause injuries.
 If you walk with crutches, I wouldn’t advise you pick up a child while standing up.

-Many people with crutches own a wheelchair so I would recommend, you bringing to the house you are babysitting at.
+Many people with crutches own a wheelchair so I would recommend, you bring that to house you are babysitting at.
 If you can’t pick that kid up in a safe way you shouldn’t be babysitting.
 If you are unsure of how to hold a child properly my advice is maybe take a childcare class first that teaches safety.

 You need to keep a careful eye on young kids so they don’t do anything dangerous because kids will be kids.
 It’s especially important when you’re disabled and can’t move as quickly as an abled person.
-If you’re watching a child that is learning how to walk make sure there is nothing out where they can fall and hurt themselves.
+If you’re watching a child that is learning how to walk make sure there out that can cause them to fall and hurt themselves.
 If that happened it would be your fault because you are in charge.

-As long as the proper precautions are taken disabled people are just as capable of keeping kids safe.
+As long as the proper precautions are taken disabled people are just as capable of keeping kids safe as abled people.

 Cooking and Cleaning